RonyKordahi/Game-Price-Finder/README.md

 search result because the steam store uses it's own unique APP ID codes to categorize games in their store.

 ---
-# Logo and graphics curtosey of Sheryl Brumbalow.
+# Logo and graphics courtesy of Sheryl Brumbalow.